KLMM-LSD/LSD-Questionnaire/README.md

     - Nej

 ### Conclusion regarding main issues
-There haven't really been any issues, since none was pointed out
+There haven't really been any issues, since none was pointed out.
+We didn't get as much feedback as we'd hoped (i.e. only 1 person answered the questionnaire initially).

 ### List of changes from these issues
 There haven't really been any changes since our operative group didn't think anyhting really should be changed